Soumya-Chakraborty/Unsupervised-video-summarization-with-deep-GAN-reinforcement-learning/README.md

 ## How to use your own data
 We preprocess data by extracting image features for videos and save them to `h5` file.
 The file format looks like [this](https://github.com/KaiyangZhou/vsumm-reinforce/issues/1#issuecomment-363492711).
 After that, you can make split via `create_split.py`.
 If you wanna train policy network using the entire dataset, just do `train_keys = dataset.keys()`.
 [Here](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce/blob/master/main.py#L75) is the code where we initialize dataset.
 If you have any problems, feel free to contact me by email or raise an `issue`.

+## Credit Goes to:
+This repo contains the Pytorch implementation of the AAAI'18 paper - [Deep Reinforcement Learning for Unsupervised Video Summarization with Diversity-Representativeness Reward](https://arxiv.org/abs/1801.00054).
+The original Theano implementation can be found [here](https://github.com/KaiyangZhou/vsumm-reinforce).

 ## Citation
 ```